virtual-labs/exp-metal-semiconductor-junctions-iiith/experiment/theory.md

-# Theory of Metal-Semiconductor and Semiconductor Heterojunctions
+# Theory of Metal-Semiconductor
 ## Introduction
-Metal-semiconductor junctions and semiconductor heterojunctions form the backbone of modern electronic and optoelectronic devices.
+Metal-semiconductor junctions  form the backbone of modern electronic and optoelectronic devices.
 These junctions control current flow and charge carrier dynamics, making them fundamental in semiconductor physics and engineering.
 Understanding their operation, characteristics, and applications is essential for designing efficient electronic components.

 ## Semiconductor Basics
 Semiconductors are materials whose electrical properties lie between conductors and insulators.
 Their conductivity can be significantly modified by introducing impurities, a process known as doping.